Support Us Button Widget

 Photo by @honey.allison

-The first-ever drive-in theatre to open in Lakeland made its debut on April 14, 1948, as the Silver Moon Drive-In.
+Lakeland’s first drive-in theatre made its debut on April 14, 1948.
 At the time, admission was only 35 cents and included a short subject, a cartoon, and the latest newsreel.
-The infamous flashing neon sign and marquee were added in 1952 when Floyd Theatres took over ownership.
-The theatre still operates successfully showing first-run films.
+Its famous neon sign and marquee were added in 1952 when Floyd Theatres took over ownership.
+The theatre still operates successfully, showing first-run films.

 Filmland Drive-In

-The now-defunct drive-in was opened by Bill Clem and Joe Filletta.
-The All Children’s Hospital is now on this site.
+The now defunct drive-in was opened by Bill Clem and Joe Filletta from 1953 to 1986.
+The All Children’s Hospital is now on this site, but you can look back on these photos of its heyday to reminisce.

 Lakeland Community Theatre